-- Evennia’s command handler analyzes the Session and grabs eventual references to Player and eventual puppeted Characters (these will be stored on the command object later).
+- Evennia’s command handler analyzes the Session and grabs eventual references to Account and eventual puppeted Characters (these will be stored on the command object later).
 The caller property is set appropriately.

 - If input is an empty string, resend command as

 CMD_NOINPUT.
 If no such command is found in cmdset, ignore.

 - If command.key matches